Contaminants of Emerging Concern

 Contaminant Screening Criteria and Prioritization Development Task Group

-This task group will evaluate the toxicity and exposure screening processes (Level 2 Assessment) developed by MDH staff and will assist MDH in developing a risk-based prioritization process (Level 3 Assessment) that considers both the need and feasibility of developing health based guidance.
+This task group evaluated the toxicity and exposure screening processes (Level 2) and a risk-based selection process (Level 3) that considers both the need and feasibility of developing health-based guidance.
 Member of this task group include:

 - Peter Daniels (Wenck)

 - Darrell Gerber (Clean Water Action)

 - Carin Huset (Minnesota Department of Health – Public Health Laboratory)

 - Michael Mergens (Larkin Hoffman)